trailblazer/trailblazer-cells/README.md

       class SideBar < Trailblazer::Cell   # => app/concepts/post/views
 ```

-## View Paths

-Some projects do not use the `app/concept` view path.

 ## Automatic `show`

 You don't have to define a `show` method, `Trailblazer::Cell` will have one that looks as follows.